- Questions about teething

-- Questions about teething, the normal process of new primary teeth working their way through the gums
+- Teething is the normal process of new teeth working their way through the gums

 - Teeth come in between 6 and 24 months of age

-- Caution: At least one tooth should be visible before using this topic
+- Caution: At least one tooth should be seen before using this care guide

-- Main symptoms are increased saliva, drooling and desire to chew on things.
+- Main symptoms are increased saliva, drooling, face rash and desire to chew on things.

-- Occasional symptoms: mild gum pain.
-Usually, not enough to cause crying or interfere with sleep.
+- Sometimes, can cause mild gum pain.
+Most often, not enough discomfort to cause crying or keep from sleeping.

 - Does not cause fever, diarrhea, diaper rash, ill appearance or lowered resistance to infection.

-- Caution: Blaming teething for fevers can lead to a delayed diagnosis of ear infections, urinary tract infections, meningitis and other infections.
+- Caution: Blaming teething for fevers can lead to a delayed diagnosis of other infections.
+Examples are ear infections, urinary tract infections and meningitis.

-- Caution: Blaming teething for crying can lead to a delayed diagnosis of ear infections or other causes of pain.
+- Caution: Blaming teething for crying can lead to a delayed diagnosis of other illnesses.
+Examples are ear infections or other causes of pain.

-- There are 2 reasons for the onset of infections between 6 and 12 months of age: The loss of transplacental antibodies and the developmental milestone of chewing on everything.
+- There are 2 reasons why infections start between 6 and 12 months of age.
+One is the loss of antibodies transferred to baby from the mother at birth.
+The other is the developmental milestone of chewing on everything.